top of page

 with Jürg Koller as Global CEO

 Jürg Koller takes over as Global CEO and expands into new markets such as the Middle and Far East, as well as Latin America.
-The company opens sales offices in the Dominican Republic, Germany, as well as in Belarus, Azerbaijan and, most recently, Dubai.
+The company opens sales offices in the Dominican Republic, Germany, as well as in Belarus, Azerbaijan, Dubai and, most recently, Ivory Coast.
 To promote creativity, LUZI opens a creative laboratory in Paris.

 Opening of LUZI Malaysia